Are your performance metrics doing harm? Time to take a step back

 James' recommended resources

-With Emerald Works' Mind Tools Toolkit, your organization will have access to all our premium resources, including expert interview and book insight podcasts, interactive quizzes, and learning streams.
+With our Mind Tools Toolkit, your organization will have access to all our premium resources, including expert interview and book insight podcasts, interactive quizzes, and learning streams.